ktorio/ktor-documentation/topics/websocket.md

 install(WebSockets)
 ```

-You can adjust a few parameters when installing if required:
+If required, you can adjust parameters during the installation of the feature:

 ```kotlin
 install(WebSockets) {